ewascatalog/ARIES-analysis/README.md

 # Process full EWAS datasets

 Scripts to process full EWAS datasets.
-The EWAS were performed in
+So far, EWAS have been performed in ARIES and using some cleaned GEO datasets that were extracted using the geograbbi package (https://github.com/yousefi138/geograbi)

 ## Scripts
 ### Data processing of overall file